 Duration: 2.5 hours

 Getting from Athens to Delphi takes about 2.5 hours along highway E75.
 As Delphi is located in the mountains, some roads may be narrow or difficult to drive on.
-In general, you should exercise caution when driving in Greece, as drivers can be aggressive and road rules are often ignored.
-A number of major rental car companies exist in Athens.
+Regardless, a number of major rental car companies exist in Athens.
+You might want to consider breaking up the drive by stopping in Thiva for lunch.
+Tzaki is a tasty and convenient option as it's located on the outskirts of Thiva, and you can stop here without having to drive all the way into Thiva.

 You can also book a private transfer, an especially good choice as part of a broader day tour.
 Other notable sites along the way that can be combined with a visit to Delphi include the Sanctuary of Eleusis and the Archeological Museum of Thebes.